OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `if let` `Some(`*ident*`)` `=` *expression* *codeblockstatement* [`else` [*codeblockstatement* | *if statement* | *if let statement*]]?

 > It is required that *ident* is an identifier, and *expression* is an expression of some option type.
-> If *expression* returns the Some variant of an option type, within *codeblock* a new local variable *ident* is created with the inner value of the resut of *expression*,
+> If *expression* returns the Some variant of an option type, within *codeblock* a new local variable *ident* is created with the inner value of the result of *expression*,
 > and the type of *ident* matches that inner type,
 > and *codeblock* is run.
 If *expression* is the None variant and *elseblock* is present, then, if present, the `else` statement is run instead.
 > *expression* must always be an option type.